Set up SSO for your workspace

 If you want to enable automatic user creation, select Allow auto user creation.

-If you are configuring Secure access to S3 buckets using IAM credential passthrough with SAML 2.0 federation, select Allow IAM role entitlement auto sync.
+If you are configuring Access S3 with IAM credential passthrough with SAML 2.0 federation (legacy), select Allow IAM role entitlement auto sync.

 Click Enable SSO.